railsbridge-boston/railsbridge-boston/views/workshop/starting_a_rails_application.deck.markdown

 * No more fear of losing work, or getting back to something working

-* Commit early and often; find your rhythm
+* Commit = snapshot of your files that goes in the repo

-* Commit = take snapshot of your files and put it in the repo
+* Cycle: make changes + commit &rarr; make changes + commit &rarr;

 <!SLIDE bullets>